ram45i/CS-PROJECT-BY-RAM-SARTHAK-TAHIR/README.md

 ```
 sudo apt-get install python3-tk
 ```
-sometimes turtle didn't work without tk so it's better to install it you can also use
+sometimes turtle didn't work without tk so it's better to install it , you can also use pip commands if the above didn't work
 ```
 pip install tk
 ```